SingleDreamer/classwork/Stuyablo/3/Group7/README.md

 If the PC dexterity is greater/equal to the sum of the values, then the attack will be a hit.
 Otherwise, it will be a miss.

-DAMANGE will be determined by the character's weapon choice.
+DAMAGE will be determined by the character's weapon choice.
 Available weaponry is based on STRENGTH.

+STRENGTH will be determined by EXPERIENCE level (while increases by some # after fighting each enemy). <-- for PC